Principal investigator

 2022 Volunteer

-Stefan is in the 3rd year of his Bachelor’s of Science, specializing in Psychology.
+Stefan is in the 4th year of their Bachelor’s of Science, specializing in Psychology.
 Their general research interests include social learning through various forms of observation.
-Outside of the academic world, he co-runs a youth council called South Edmonton Youth, and enjoys swimming, long walks through nature, and cooking.
+Outside of the academic world, Stefan co-runs a youth council called South Edmonton Youth, and enjoys swimming, long walks through nature, and cooking.

 Previous graduate team members